ast2llm/ast2llm-go/README.md

 ### AST Representation
 - [ ] Improved type hierarchy visualization
-- [ ] Research optimal AST representation for LLMs
+- [ ] Research optimal AST representation for LLMs.
+Provide different output formats tailored to various scenarios like in [repomix](https://repomix.com):
+  - [ ] **XML**: For compatibility with traditional solutions akin to Repomix.
+  - [ ] **JSON**: A modern format suitable for integration with contemporary tools and environments.
+  - [ ] **Markdown**: An easily readable format ideal for quick viewing and documenting changes.

 ### Performance
 - [ ] Incremental parsing